 5. Ask Thoughtful Questions

 Never ask questions that could be answered with a little research on the Web.
-Instead, ask questions, and start conversations, that build on the research that you accomplished in Step 1–and which illustrate your business acumen.
-Provide relevant examples of what you and your firm have accomplished in the past, and tie them into the requirements of the current situation.
+Instead, ask questions, and start conversations that build on the research that you accomplished in Step 1–and which illustrate your business acumen.
+Provide relevant examples of what you and your firm have accomplished in the past.
+Then, tie them into the requirements of the current situation.

 6. Close on Next Steps

 As the meeting comes to its conclusion, establish the way forward.
 In most situations, this will be another meeting or some form of communication.
 Most importantly, you must follow up immediately on any commitment that you’ve made.
 A prompt follow-up tells your customer that you’ll do what’s necessary to make them more successful–without forcing them to wait for you.